We are passionate about electrochemical energy devices. Below are some of the specific topics that we are currently working on.

 Seeing is an effective way to characterize transport phenomena in electrochemical energy systems.
 These phenomena often govern the efficiency and durability of the systems.
 We use optical/neutron/ synchrotron X-ray-based tools to understand important transport phenomena in electrochemical energy systems.

-Simultaneous Neutron/X-ray CT (Science Advances, 2023)
+Simultaneous Neutron/X-ray CT of Fuel Cells (Science Advances, 2023)

 Selected Works from FEEL